developer-friendly/blog/docs/posts/2024/0015-ory-oathkeeper.md

     Beware, the following Ory Oathkeeper deployment is using [Kustomization].

-    That requires doing a lot of heavy liftings if you're used to simpler deployment tools such as Helm.
+    That requires doing a lot of heavy lifting if you're used to simpler deployment tools such as Helm.

     However, the upstream Helm chart seems to be quite inflexible and due to